 Causes Of Feline Herpesvirus In Cats

-Feline herpesvirus in cats is usually passed around through one cat having contact with some of the discharge that might be present in an infected feline’s eyes or nose.
+Feline herpesvirus in cats is usually passed around through contact with some of the discharge that might be present in an infected feline’s eyes or nose.

 Some of the main ways that this can happen include: